 Haselton Hall is the H in the HERB Complex consists of 4 different style halls that create a true quad-like appeal.

 Maximum occupancy 93; with 4 single rooms, 40 double rooms, and 3 triple rooms.
 There are two RAs.
 On each floor there are two male and two female communal bathrooms per floor, each has toilets, shower stalls, and sinks.
 The bathrooms are cleaned by the custodial staff.
-The first floor is the substance free floor, the second floor houses traditional CLA students, the third floor is home to two Theme Houses.
+The first floor and second floor houses traditional CLA students, the third floor is home to two Theme Houses.
 Information regarding individual room width/length may be found at Haselton Room and Window Measurements.

 Trash and recycling bins are located in the middle of each floor.
 Each room has an individual heating/AC unit with thermostat.
 Residents may not switch between AC and heat at will; they can only control the amount of cool air in the summer or warm air in the winter.

 Other facilities: Large lounges on the fourth floor and in the basement level; full kitchen on the fourth floor; one additional public restroom in basement level; laundry facilities in the basement level; vending machines in the basement level; all five floors connected by elevator.

 Haselton, Eberhardt, Riker, and Baldwin Hall all have different qualities that add to the upper-classmen experience.
 The HERB Complex is situated right in the heart of campus, right next to the university center, Ehinger Center.

 Haselton Hall Facts: